JoshOrndorff/recipes/kitchen/pallets/smpl-treasury/README.md

     .map_err(|_| "Must be able to pay tax to make transfer")?;
 ```

-It is transferred to the module's pot when the transfer is executed.
+It is transferred to the pallet's pot when the transfer is executed.

 ```rust, ignore
 let _ = T::Currency::transfer(&request.from, &request.to, request.amount, AllowDeath);